Communicable disease prevention

 The worker should stay home and follow the guidance from the BC Centre for Disease Control, which includes the current testing protocol, self-assessment tool, and self-isolation procedures.
 A doctor’s note or a negative test result are not required to return to work.

 Are workers or members of the public required to wear masks in the workplace?

-COVID-19 Safety Plans include a number of measures that may be used at a workplace to reduce the risk of COVID-19 transmission, including the use of masks in certain circumstances.
-In addition, employers are advised to follow the direction of Public Health with respect to the use of masks in the workplace.
+The provincial mask requirement was lifted on March 11, 2022.
+Individual employers may set their own mask policies for workers and the public based on the assessment of their risks.
+If advised by Public Health, employers are to follow the direction of Public Health with respect to the use of masks in the workplace.
 This may include guidance, requirements, or recommendations for both workers and members of the public.

 How can I manage ventilation in a building that I don’t own?